Isn't Spam sushi a culinary crime? Not in Hawaii.

 Spam hits happy hour (pau hana, to the locals) at the Hilo Bay Tavern on Hawaii Island with Spam fries, delicious with a frosty cold beer.
 For something more elegant, Chef Alan Wong’s upscale Honolulu on Oahu has featured “Spong”—the restaurant’s own remix of Spam using choice cuts of pork—on a fried oyster po’boy.

 If you're planning on traveling to Hawaii, talk to the Vacation Experts for free at AAA Travel.

-This article was first published in May 2005.
+This article was first published in November 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.